msegt/AVP-3_0_1/README.md

 Installer for Aria Valuspa Platform 3.0.1

 -------------------
-maria [dot] galveztrigo [at] nottingham [dot] ac [dot] uk
+Maria.galveztrigo@nottingham.ac.uk
 -------------------

-This project will become an installer for the Aria Valuspa Platform v3.0.1, but it is currently on early stages of development.
+This project is part of an installer for the Aria Valuspa Platform v3.0.1.

-The purpose of this installer is to copy the relevant folder structure to the installation directory, and will be part of a bundle installer that will check for dependencies and install them if necessary as well.
+It has been built using WiX toolset v3.11 and Microsoft Visual Studio 2017/2019.

-It has been created using the WiX toolkit and Microsoft Visual Studio.
+This installer only installs the AVP folder structure in the machine running the installer.
+To get an installer that checks for dependencies and installs the ones missing, as well as the AVP folder, please refer to: